 Use Virtual Private Networks (VPN) on all connections

-A VPN can secure your connections, specially if you are using a public wifi network.
+A VPN can secure your connections, especially if you are using a public wifi network.
 It minimizes the risk of your network being breached.
 That is why it is essential to ensure that all your connections within the organization run on a VPN.

 Ensure secure browsing